 Many of our staff are working from home to continue providing a wide range of Council services.
 You can still reach us through our website or on 9262 6333.

-COVID-19 translated information for people from culturally and linguistically diverse backgrounds, health professionals and industry can be found on the DHHS website or download them below.
+COVID-19 translated information for people from culturally and linguistically diverse backgrounds, health professionals and industry can be found on the Coronavirus website or access them via the links below.
 Information includes factsheets and promotional materials.

 Chinese - Simplified and Traditional

 Including Mandarin and Cantonese audio files - 普通话/广东话